kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/private-safari/2019-11-12-tarangire-national-park.md

 expect:
   video:
-    url: <iframe width="560" height="315" src="https://www.youtube.com/embed/Ynf67DbR9yk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+    url: <iframe width="560" height="315" src="https://www.youtube.com/embed/MZwAfsO21-c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 itinerary:
-  - paragraph: "It is in a distance of 126km (also 78miles) by car one can also take a trip from Arusha which only takes 1 to 2 hours to reach the destination. "
+  - paragraph: "A trip from Arusha which only takes 1 to 2 hours to reach the destination. "
-  - paragraph: "Reaching Mto wa Mbu you would need to rent a vehicle to enter the park via the gate way village which is accessible by bus.
-And park the car ready for a game drive in the park.
-Having lunch and continue with the game drive till evening. "
+  - paragraph: "Reaching Mto wa Mbu you may opt to have a night stay on some of the most amazing campsites around.
+This is if overlooking Lake Manyara's beauty around a campfire with a bear or two is your kind of thing.
+We will pack our lanch and have a full game drive tomorrow in Serengeti National Park till evening. "
-  - paragraph: "After an amazing tour hope to get a drive back to your drop off point to where you booked a hotel."
+  - paragraph: "After a late afternoon tour enrute to your prebooked accomodation for dinner and overnight"

 remarks:
-  - paragraph: Book in advance, since this is one of our most popular day tours.
-The tour runs six days a week, so you can easily fit it intro your Town Tour itinerary .

-  - paragraph: This can be encouporated in other packeges too, please create your bucket list and send it to us to we can create you a quote!
+  - paragraph: This destination can be encouporated in other packeges too, please create your bucket list and send it to us to we can create you a quote!